adbayb/esvisitor/esvisitor/README.md

 };
 ```

-You can check the [examples](../examples/) folder for more usage examples with different tree representations (including SWC parser, ...).
+_You can check the [examples](../examples/) folder for different hashmap structure processing (including parser-specific abstract syntax trees)._

 <br>